 More details can be found on Dave's blog.

 Yamato is not detailed in any canon map or Dragon Warriors supplement, although it is referred to in a number of places in the main Dragon Warriors rulebook and used as the setting in Tetsubo, Dave Morris's Oriental setting for the Warhammer Fantasy Role-playing game.
 As Warhammer is more 'chaos-y' than faerie, Dave suggested some background reading, Ivan Morris's World of the Shining Prince, which has more of a Dragon Warriors feel to its oriental setting.
-For those interested in Tetsubo, it can be downloaded as a PDF from the Fabled Lands homepage.
+For those interested in the Tetsubo RPG, the draft text is no longer available for download but that's because there's a project in the pipeline to publish a full version of it!

 - A clean image showing just the outline terrain and island names.